franklyn4000/FPA-2OPT-CUDA/README.md

 # FPA-2OPT-CUDA
-### Efficient trajectory planning algorithm using the Flower Pollination Algorithm for Global Optimization [1]. augmented with some 2-OPT iterations.
+### Efficient trajectory planning algorithm using the Flower Pollination Algorithm for Global Optimization [1]. augmented with sporadic 2-OPT iterations.

 ![Showcase of the alforithm](assets/showcase.png)